thalium/idatag/README.md

 The Tag Overview is a dockable widget that provides view of the referenced tags.

 These tags can come from multiple entry points:
 * IDB functions
 * IDB names
-* Offsets
+* Disassembly
 * External JSON tag file

 The JSON tag file is a pivot to each IDATag client.

 Every tools that could create a JSON file with a specific structure is able to feed your IDA view.
 The JSON contract has been designed as minimalist.

 For instance, the following JSON is used to tag a specific offset with two tags: